fpsampayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/canvas.rst

 editing and others.
 Similar to other graphics programs, there is always one tool active and the user can switch between the available tools.

-Map canvas is implemented as :class:`QgsMapCanvas` class in :mod:`qgis.gui` module.
+Map canvas is implemented as `QgsMapCanvas <https://qgis.org/pyqgis/3.0/gui/Map/QgsMapCanvas.html>`_ class in :mod:`qgis.gui` module.
 The implementation is based on the Qt Graphics View framework.
 This framework generally provides a surface and a view where custom graphics items are placed and user can interact with them.
 We will assume that you are